-Joshua is a registered Filipino civil engineer, having reviewed and designed the structural integrity of high-rise buildings in the Philippines.
-He then worked for Stanford LBRE as a risk consultant to Dr. Eng.
+Joshua received his BS in Civil Engineering from the University of the Philippines Los Baños, MS in Civil & Environmental Engineering and MA in Public Policy as the first Filipino Knight-Hennessy Scholar at Stanford University, Executive Education in Entrepreneurship and Innovation at Stanford Graduate School of Business, and MRes in Environmental Data Science at the University of Cambridge.
+He worked for Stanford Land, Buildings & Real Estate as an earthquake risk consulting assistant to Dr. Eng.
 Fouad Bendimerad and the local government of Quezon City (Philippines) as an EMI Urban Resilience Fellow to support data-driven policies to manage earthquake risks of over 400,000 buildings.
-At Stanford, he worked with US Geological Survey to use machine learning on NASA satellite imagery products to improve PAGER, a global real-time earthquake hazard and loss estimation system.
+He also worked with US Geological Survey to use machine learning and causal inference on NASA satellite imagery products to improve PAGER, a global real-time earthquake hazard and loss estimation system.

 News